loic-fremaux/symfony-template/README.md

 ## Use vitejs

 - Start container with `docker-compose up -d`
-- For images create a symbolic link in the public folder `ln -s ../assets/ assets`
+- Create a symbolic link in the public folder `ln -s ../assets/ assets`